netobserv/network-observability-operator/README.md

 kubectl edit flowcollector cluster
 ```

-As it operates cluster-wide, only a single `FlowCollector` is needed and possible, and it has to be named `cluster`.
+As it operates cluster-wide, only a single `FlowCollector` is allowed, and it has to be named `cluster`.

 A couple of settings deserve special attention:

 - Agent (`spec.agent`) can be `ipfix` or `ebpf`.
-As mentioned above, the IPFIX option is fully functional when using OVN-Kubernetes CNI (other CNIs are not supported, but you may still be able to configure them manually if they allow IPFIX exports) whereas eBPF is expected to work regardless the running CNI.
+As mentioned above, the IPFIX option is fully functional when using OVN-Kubernetes CNI.
+Other CNIs are not supported, but you may still be able to configure them manually if they allow IPFIX exports, whereas eBPF is expected to work regardless of the running CNI.

 - Sampling (`spec.ipfix.sampling` and `spec.ebpf.sampling`): 24/7 unsampled flow collection may consume a non-negligible amount of resources.
 While we are doing our best to make it a viable option in production, it is still often necessary to mitigate by setting a sampling ratio.
 A value of `100` means: one flow every 100 is sampled. `1` means no sampling.
 The lower it is, the more accurate are flows and derived metrics.
+By default, sampling is set to 400 for IPFIX, and is disabled for eBPF.

 - Loki (`spec.loki`): configure here how to reach Loki.
 The default values match the Loki quick install paths mentioned in the _Getting Started_ section, but you may have to configure differently if you used another installation method.